redsoft7/io-sdk-java/README.md

 `cd utils/oracle`
 `docker-compose down -v`

+## How to - Setup Theia IDE
+To install Java on IO-SDK Theia IDE run:
+`./init_theia.sh`

 ## How to - Add new database
 The connection via database is made using JDBC drivers.
 Only the database driver chosen during build is included in the final jar.